-Our primary concern is the wave equation on a cone, so we describe this setting in detail.
-Remark~\ref{rem:extensions} describes natural extensions to this setting in which our main results still hold.
+As our primary concern is the wave equation on a cone, we describe this setting in detail.
+Remark~\ref{rem:generalizations} describes natural extensions to this setting on which versions of our main result still hold.

-Suppose $(Z,k)$ is a compact, connected $(n-1)$-dimensional Riemannian manifold.
-We say that the metric cone $C(Z)$ over $Z$ is the manifold
+Let $(Z,\met)$ be a compact, connected, $(n-1)$-dimensional Riemannian manifold.
+The metric cone $C(Z)$ over $Z$ is the manifold

 equipped with the warped product metric